votabulary/API/README.markdown

-## _"AngularJS - Spray - Twitter Bootstrap"_ Project Template
+## Votabulary API/UI Project

-A template to start a project using Scala, Spray, AngularJS and Twitter Bootstrap (v3).
+A project using Scala, Spray, AngularJS and Twitter Bootstrap (v3).
-The provided Bootstrapt template is 'Jumbotron-Narrow'.
+The provided Bootstrap template is 'Jumbotron-Narrow'.
 Start changing the GUI using AngularJS.
 Implement your REST API in the Api trait.

 # Testing JSON with Curl